SH-Goetch/AICreated/README.md

 # AICreated
-Things created with the help of ChatGPT
+Things created with the help of ChatGPT, they may be really bad.......